FRCR (Oncology) - a guide for overseas oncologists

 • Contract and offer negotiations for salary, relocation packages, tenure, and more.

-Once you have accepted your new role, you’ll then be supported and guided throughout by one of our dedicated relocation executives, including:
+Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you all the way to starting your new role, including:

 • Document gathering and checking.

-• COS and visa application support if applicable.
+• COS and Visa Application support if applicable.

-• Assistance with sourcing short- and long-term accommodation.
+• Support sourcing short- and long-term accommodation.

 • Travel arrangements.

-• Family support for finding schools and other aspects of pastoral care.
+• Family support for finding schools and any other aspects of pastoral care.

 105,504- 139,882

-An NHS hospital in the Midlands is looking for a Consultant Medical Oncologist with an interest in Breast and Colorectal cancers.
-The Oncology department comprises a team of 2 Medical Oncologists and 10 Clinical Oncologists and is supported by a large team of middle-grade doctors.
-This Oncology job is open to both international applications and UK-based doctors, though those with European Specialist registration or MRCP/FRCR qualifications are most encouraged to apply.
+An NHS hospital in South East England is looking for a Consultant in Medical Oncology with an interest in Lung Cancer.
+The Oncology department comprises a team of four Clinical Oncologists and a Consultant Radiographer, supported by a large team of middle-grade doctors.
+This Medical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist or GMC Medical Oncology Specialist Register, CCT, or CESR are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.